Loading and unloading vector data

 In this example, the created database was called myastra_with_vector_search and the keyspace is ks1.

-1. On your database’s CQL Console tab in Astra Portal, let’s start by creating a table named foo in the keyspace:
+1. On your database’s CQL Console tab in the Astra Portal, let’s start by creating a table named foo in the keyspace:

 token@cqlsh> CREATE TABLE ks1.foo (